 CPU and GPU mining are no longer viable these days.
 Bitcoin’s mining difficulty has accelerated so much with the release of ASIC mining power that simple graphics cards can’t compete.

 A Field Programmable Gate Array (FPGA) is an integrated circuit designed to be configured after being built.
-This enables a mining hardware manufacturer to buy the chips in volume, and then customize them for bitcoin mining before putting them into their own equipment.
-Because they are customized for mining, they offer performance improvements over CPUs and GPUs.
+This enables a crypto mining hardware manufacturer to buy the chips in volume, and then customize them for bitcoin mining before putting them into their own equipment.
+Because they are customized for bitcoin mining, they offer performance improvements over CPUs and GPUs.
 Single-chip FPGAs have been seen operating at around 750 MH/sec, although that’s at the high end, although manufacturers could put more than one chip on a board.

 They were a significant upgrade over CPU and GPU mining at the time.
 However, today FPGAs are no longer competitive in bitcoin mining due to their low performance.